eldstal/touchless-xm/README.md

 #### The case is fine, but I want to reconfigure the buttons
 Easiest way to do this is in the firmware.
 This will be documented once there is firmware.
-You'll need the (free) Arduino IDE and either the included USB port or a serial cable to program the board after you've made your modifications.
+Take a look at [buttonmap.cpp](firmware/tobo/src/buttonmap.cpp) to switch and swap however you like.
+You'll need the included USB port or a serial cable to program the board after you've made your modifications.
+See "Step 2: Firmware" down below for instructions.

 #### I want buttons for other features